top of page

 So, let us celebrate these women and their courageous decision to break free from the confines of tradition, for they are the pioneers of a new era of authenticity and self-acceptance.

-And please, don't discourage or deter the people in your life or online that are boldly and bravely embracing their natural hair, they are trying to stand up for change.
+And please, don't discourage or deter the people in your life or online who are boldly and bravely embracing their natural hair; they are trying to stand up for change.

-Do not reflect upon them your potential fears surrounding ageing and grey hair.
+Do not reflect upon your potential fears surrounding aging and grey hair.

-And remember so many people are grey at 20 so it isn't even about ageing... but that's a post for another day and first we face it for women since we are also supporting the pro-ageing movement here too!
+And remember, so many people are grey at 20, so it isn't even about aging... but that's a post for another day, and first, we face it for women since we are also supporting the pro-aging movement here too!

-Where are you at in the embracing the grey hair journey?
+Where are you in embracing the grey hair journey?

 Woman showing silver hair transition in a collage.
 Text says "Same same but different," "#ditchthedeye," "#proaging."
 Emotive and confident.